Yasin Elshorbany

 Teaching

-Elshorbany teaches undergraduate and graduate courses in organic and atmospheric chemistry, as well as in climate change.
-As an advisor, Elshorbany has overseen numerous student research projects, including a recent project studying the health impacts of air quality in various locations around the Tampa Bay Area.
+Elshorbany teaches undergraduate and graduate organic and atmospheric chemistry and remote sensing courses.
+As an advisor, Elshorbany has overseen numerous student research projects, including a recent project studying the health impacts of air pollution in the United States.

 Research